fanyangCS/fanyangcs.github.io/_posts/2026-9-1-observability.md

 I increasingly think this familiar systems problem points to a larger question for AI.

 AI is quickly absorbing what we have written about software and hardware.
 It can use that knowledge to generate kernels, modify runtimes, propose compiler transformations, and search configuration spaces.
-But [system intelligence](https://www.sigops.org/2025/the-next-horizon-of-system-intelligence/) can hardly grow from existing knowledge alone.
+But [system intelligence](https://www.sigops.org/2025/the-next-horizon-of-system-intelligence/) cannot grow from existing knowledge alone.
 It also needs new experience: what happens when an idea meets a workload, a software stack, and a machine.

 Interaction creates that experience. **Observability makes it legible.**